sschepis/ai-resonator/README.md

 # Run specific tests
 ./tests/run_tests.py semantic
 ./tests/run_tests.py consciousness
+./tests/run_tests.py archetype
 ```

 The tests demonstrate the quantum semantic formalism with sample questions, showing concept extraction, field evolution, and semantic insights.
-They also verify the consciousness-first paradigm integration, demonstrating how consciousness guides the evolution of semantic fields.
-The implementation has been recently updated to improve basis transformations, LLM response handling, and to deepen the integration of the consciousness-first paradigm.
+They verify the consciousness-first paradigm integration, demonstrating how consciousness guides the evolution of semantic fields.
+They also showcase the ArchetypeSlider functionality, which balances between universal feeling (emotional/creative) and specific observation (analytical) approaches.
+The implementation has been recently updated to improve basis transformations, LLM response handling, to deepen the integration of the consciousness-first paradigm, and to add the archetype slider for agent customization.

 See the [tests README](tests/README.md) for more details on the available tests and how to run them.